 - 2-1/4 teaspoons of bulk yeast are the same as one packet

-Active dry yeast must be dissolved in water before using; it’s best to not just mix it with warm water but to actually proof it so that you know it’s good.
+Active dry yeast must be dissolved in water before using but can be used in any recipe; it’s best to not just mix it with warm water but to actually proof it so that you know it’s good.

 Rapid Rise/Bread Machine/Instant Yeast